Morphan1/Voxalia/Voxalia/bin/Release/data/scripts/server/recipes/info.md

 Valid options for the first argument:
 - Strict: Exact match - every value must match!
 - List|Of|Items: all the specified values are required, plus the count always.
+(Never temperature!)
 Accepted:
 	- Type: The primary item type
 	- Secondary: The secondary item type
 	- Texture: The item texture